Blog Archives

 Page and Reis are incredible together.
 Page’s Titus slides into madness with laughter and screaming, the extreme emotions of a father unable to protect his daughter or help her.
 As the destroyed Lavinia, Reis’ cries in echoing response to stage father Page are shattering.
 One cannot help but weep for empathy at their loss of identity, beauty and valor.

 Of course Act II is almost anticlimactic as we wait for the coming revenge on one who chooses vengeance and death rather than life and peace when she vows to “massacre them all.”
 In that, too, Tamora fails for Lucius lives to become emperor welcomed by both Romans and Goths alike with Tribune Marcia serving his mission of peace, ending the cycle of revenge.
-Belcher III’s is superb.
+Belcher III is superb.
 As Aaron he speaks passionately to save the son birthed by Tamora who in humiliation gives up the Black child to be killed to hide her shame.
 The speech softens Aaron’s Iago-like wickedness as the engineer of Tamora’s revenge.
 His humanity extends to his innocent son, whom he forgives, as he wallows in despair and condemnation.

 When Page’s Titus sits his guests down to dinner dressed in a chef’s hat and outfit grinning from ear to ear, he holds Tamora’s sons flesh pie.
 The laughter from the audience is a confusion of emotions: gladness that he is holding Tamora accountable with a just revenge; empathy that anyone would be driven to this.
 In fact laughter at serving up Tamora’s sons in a meat pie is all that is left of his sanity.

 By this juncture Titus has released all his grief and sorrow.
 Life has become absurd.
 What’s left when nothing’s left?
 Page who worked on the script and did a masterful job sluicing it to crystal clarity reveals the descent of a noble individual who was better at fighting wars, than living in peace.
 His act of killing Lavinia is an act of mercy.
 If she could do it herself, she would.
 But the sons have chopped off her hands so she can’t reveal her abusers.
 Titus knows her yearning for death like he knows his own soul.
-He lovingly kills her ending her torment, which she will never get over in life, stripped of her identity and empowerment of words and actions, and cutting off any opportunity for her to heal.
+He lovingly kills her ending her torment, which she will never get over in life, stripped of her identity and empowerment of words and actions, which end any opportunity for her to heal.

 Titus Andronicus runs a swift 2 hours through May 3, 2026 at the Pershing Square Signature Center.